Tarikmnk/ReactHyperText/README.md

 # ReactHyperText

-ReactHyperText makes text clickable and colouored with given regexes.
+<p>ReactHyperText makes text clickable and colouored with given regexes.
 Regexes can be customize according to use cases.

-\nRegexes test that is there username like @username, hashtag like #hashtag and url like http://...
+<br>Regexes test that is there username like @username, hashtag like #hashtag and url like http://...<p>

 # Usage
     <ReactHyperText